NAME

 $pg->set_trace_flags($flags);

-Sets trace output flags (requires libpq >= 14). $flags is a bitmask of PQTRACE_SUPPRESS_TIMESTAMPS and PQTRACE_REGRESS_MODE.
+Sets the trace output style. $flags is a bitmask of PQTRACE_SUPPRESS_TIMESTAMPS and/or PQTRACE_REGRESS_MODE (handy when diffing traces).

 UTILITY METHODS